Catgameplay/Algorithms-and-Big-O-notation-C-/Algorithms/Array/Array.md

 - Representing data in tables and matrices
 - Creating dynamic data structures such as linked lists and trees

-For more explenation check out this info: https://www.geeksforgeeks.org/array-data-structure-guide/
+For more explanation check out this info: https://www.geeksforgeeks.org/array-data-structure-guide/